 How to clean vinyl

-A great option if you’re on a budget, the Spin-Clean Record Washer does a great job removing dirt, dust, and grime.
+If you’re on a budget, the Spin-Clean Record Washer does a great job removing dirt, dust, and grime.
 However, this is made to clean your records in batches – but for the price, it works great.

-Just don’t try to clean your records with a cotton shirt or towel.
-It might seem soft enough, but it’s really just moving dirt around and you run the risk of scratching them too.
+Just don’t try to clean your records with a cotton shirt or a towel.
+It might seem soft enough, but it’s really just moving dirt around, and you run the risk of scratching them too.

 Keep Your Turntable Tuned Up